lwjohnst86/analyzing-cohorts-course/chapter2.md

 `@question`
 There were several things that you could see from the distributions of the variables and things to consider for later analyses.
 Did you notice a few of them?

-Which of the answers below describes an observation of the data?
+Which of the answers below describes some observations about the data?

 `@possible_answers`
 - The lipoprotein data was not available at visits 1 and 2.